 Competitors who will be at least 13 years of age by December 31 of the winter competition season may race using a .22 rifle, if they have attended a Safety Certification clinic.

-During the winter season, we maintain a target at the Eldora Nordic Center near Nederland, in addition to the range at Snow Mountain Ranch's Nordic Center, part of YMCA of the Rockies near Fraser, CO.
+We maintain a range at the Snow Mountain Ranch's Nordic Center, part of YMCA of the Rockies near Fraser, CO.

-You must attend a safety certification clinic before you can use one of the training venues.
+You must attend a safety certification clinic before you can use the range.
 Be sure to carry your proof of USBA safety certification and CBC membership with you when you use these facilities.

 As usual, never leave your rifle unattended.